FAQ: FirstClass to Google Migration Services

 Is there any limit to the size of messages that can be migrated?

-Google imposes a limit of 20MB per message.
-Any messages larger than this will be skipped during the migration process.
+Google imposes a limit of 50MB per message.
+Any messages larger than this will be moved to a folder called "Large Messages" on the FirstClass user's desktop prior to the migration process.

 Does the migration capture both inbound and outbound mail?

 Does the migration capture mail filed in folders?

 Does fcExport capture mail filed in nested folders?

 In preparation for the migration process we run a process to "flatten" the folder structure.
 This ensures that all mail gets migrated, even for folders originally stored several layers down.
 For example, suppose you have a mailbox with the following structure:

 Prior to migration the FirstClass folders would be adjusted to: